Rules for the New Moon

 The “Part Of” Rule

-Since a new crescent technically begins to rebuild on the day of the conjunction, why not use the day of the conjunction as the first day of the moon?
-In Scriptures, the premise is everywhere followed that those things which qualify legally for some purpose must be absent of any part of the old or opposite quality.
+Since a new crescent technically begins to rebuild on the day of the conjunction, why not use this day as the first day of the moon?
+In Scriptures, the premise is everywhere that those things that qualify legally for some purpose must be absent of any part of the old or opposite quality.

-For the reason of simplification, we shall label this the “part of” rule.
-For example, father Yahweh is light, “and in him there is no darkness at all.”30 At the same time, Yahushua points out that even a little darkness condemns the whole:
+For simplification, we shall label this the “part of” rule.
+For example, father Yahweh is light, “and in him there is no darkness at all.”30 Meanwhile, Yahushua emphasizes that even a small amount of darkness can condemn the entirety.

 The lamp of the body is the eye.
 Then, if your eye is sound all of your body is light.
 But if your eye is evil, your whole body shall be full of darkness.
 Therefore, if the light that is in you is darkness, how great is that darkness!
 (Matt.
 6:23)